Danaalrobayie/Chocolate-shop/README.md

-# Chocolate-shop
+# The-Chocolate-shop

-# Chocolate Shop - Measurement Plan
+# The Chocolate Shop - Measurement Plan

 Welcome to the Chocolate Shop's measurement plan.
 Our goal is to boost online chocolate sales, and we've outlined key objectives and goals to achieve this.